 This is our first current event essay, which is designed to get you thinking about how the course material from the last two weeks can help us understand real-world problems.

-This week, we will be examining the National Monument system in the U.S. The current administration recently issued an executive order calling for the review of 27 national monuments.
-Specifically, the Department of the Interior is tasked with reviewing boundaries and classifications of these monuments by August 24, 2017.
-These decisions will have long term impacts on the landscape and people who live and work within and outside the monument boundaries.
+This week, we will be examining the National Monument system in the U.S. Last year, the current administration issued an executive order calling for the review of 27 national monuments.
+Specifically, the Department of the Interior was tasked with reviewing boundaries and classifications of those monuments.
+The decisions will have long term impacts on the landscape and people who live and work within and outside the monument boundaries.

 Below are a couple of articles here that take a more in depth look at some of the implications of changing national park boundaries and a general picture of the stakeholders involved in this situation.
-In addition to these articles, feel free to do your own research on the topic.
+In addition to these articles, feel free to do your own research on the topic, including your own research into how this issue has evolved in the past few months.

 In response to these articles and drawing on things we've covered in class already, consider the following questions in your response: